Highlights

 Sensory Processing Disorder & Other Co-Occurring Conditions

-SPD can be comorbid with some other conditions, for example,
+SPD can coexist with other conditions, for example,

 How to Treat Sensory Processing Disorder in Adults

 Currently, there isn’t a widely acknowledged treatment for SPD in adults.
 Healthcare providers seldom prescribe medication for SPD; instead, they might recommend therapies and lifestyle changes individualized to a patient’s unique sensory difficulties and needs.
-Therefore, there is a need to determine how each patient reacts to stimuli and sensory input before devising a treatment plan.
-Some treatment options may include:
+It is necessary to determine how each patient reacts to stimuli and sensory input before devising a treatment plan.
+Potential treatment options include:

-auditory programs [9*] in an effort to activate the auditory system with effects on sensory processing and self-regulation.
+auditory programs [8*] in an effort to activate the auditory system using sensory processing and self-regulation.
 The treatment goal is to enhance auditory processing.
-Accurate sound frequency transmission to direct the sound waves can facilitate learning and management of feelings in patients with sensory issues. - Speech Improvement: It is aimed to improve the speech of SPD patients: oral-motor control, articulation, and quality voice by specific exercises and interventions.
+Accurate sound frequency transmission to direct the sound waves can facilitate learning and management of feelings/emotions in patients with sensory issues. - Speech Improvement: This is directed at improving the speech of SPD patients involving oral-motor control, articulation, and quality voice by specific exercises and interventions.

-- Vision Therapy: This program is aimed at improving eye-motor abilities since people with SPD may have trouble with writing, reading, or navigating their way into traffic.
+- Vision Therapy: This program is aimed at improving eye-motor abilities thus improving writing, reading, or navigating their way in traffic.

-Generally, the aims of the above therapies involve improving the daily living skills of the patients.
-In particular, therapists work on motor skills, bilateral coordination, and reaction to stimuli.
+Generally, the aims of the above therapies involve improving the daily living skills and quality of life of the patient.
+Therapists work on motor skills, bilateral coordination, and reaction to stimuli.

 Lifestyle Tips for People With SPD